robertxa/Th-Config-Xav/Template_cave/README.rst

 Templates for .thconfig and .th files (en)
 ------------------------------------------
-In this folder, two files are present:
+In this folder, four files are present:

-1. Cave_tmp.thconfig: this is a template for a thconfig file (note the upper case for the first letter; it helps a lot with completion in the terminal...)
+1. Cave_tmp-plan.thconfig: this is a template for a plan-view thconfig file (note the upper case for the first letter; it helps a lot with completion in the terminal...)

+2. Cave_tmp-extended.thconfig: this is a template for an extended projection thconfig file (note the upper case for the first letter; it helps a lot with completion in the terminal...)

+3. Cave_tmp-atlas.thconfig: this is a template for a thconfig file to generate a plan-view atlas (note the upper case for the first letter; it helps a lot with completion in the terminal...)

-2. cave_tmp_tot.th: this is a .th file that merge data files (stored here in the folder th/) and drawing files (stored here in the folder th2/)
+4. cave_tmp_tot.th: this is a .th file that merge data files (stored here in the folder th/) and drawing files (stored here in the folder th2/)

 Three folders are also present: